J4NN0/happy_wedding/README.md

             1 3 5 3 0 2
             1 4 -4 3 2 0

- 3. The algorithm, through a recursive function, will calculate the average mood of the room and will give you each person's seating.
+ 3. Make and run the program: the algorithm, through a recursive function, will calculate the average mood of the room and will give you each person's seating.
  4. So, what are you waiting for?
 Sit down your guests appropriately!